{{ root_page.title }}

 What are apprenticeships?

-Apprenticeships are open to people aged 16 and over and combine real work experience and studying with the end goal of achieving a work-based qualification.
-This can start at the equivalent of a GCSE, right the way up to degree level.
+Apprenticeships are open to people aged 16 and over.
+They combine real work experience and studying to gain a work-based qualification.
+This can start at the GCSE level, up to a degree level.

 There are three types of apprenticeships - intermediate, advanced and higher.
-The key differences are listed below:
+The key differences are:

 Intermediate apprenticeship

-- Apprentices work towards qualifications such as an NVQ Level 2, Key Skills and generally a BTEC
+Apprentices work towards an NVQ Level 2, Key Skills and a BTEC

 -